Hagar-testing/E-CommerceSeleniumTestNGRestAssuredCucumber/README.md

 * Have a supporting Utils package in *src/main/java/com/demoblaze/utils* file path, named ***"Utils"***

 ### How to run the project main test cases locally:
-* A properties file ***"prod.properties"*** can be found in *config* package including all the configurations needed in the execution
+* A properties files can be found in *resources* package including all the configurations needed in the execution.
-* Can find the test cases in the *src/test/java* folder mainly in the *tests* package
+* Can find the test cases in the *src/test/java* folder mainly in the *tests* package.
-* To start the execution, open a command-line terminal on the project root path and type `mvn clean test` *After executing, you can easily generate the ***Allure Report*** by opening a command-line terminal on the project root path and type `allure serve target/allure-results` (needs to be able to execute mvn commands); Or you can find the Extent Report in this path 'target/extend-report'
+* To start the execution, open a command-line terminal on the project root path and type `mvn clean test`.
+* After executing, you can easily generate the ***Allure Report*** by opening a command-line terminal on the project root path and type `allure serve target/allure-results` (needs to be able to execute mvn commands); Or you can find the Extent Report in this path 'target/extend-report'.

 ### Followed several best practices, including:
 * Avoiding Page Factory.